COVID-19: Impact on school

 Dear parents and carers,

-If your child or anyone in your house develops symptoms of COVID-19 or receives a positive test result, it is absolutely essential that you let us know immediately by emailing email@example.com in order for us to follow essential Track and Trace guidance.
+- If your child develops symptoms of COVID-19 or receives a positive test result, it is absolutely essential that you let us know immediately by emailing email@example.com in order for us to report this as required.

 If any families are experiencing difficulty because of the pandemic, please don't hesitate to contact us.
-We may be able to offer support or direct you to someone who can.
+We may be able to offer support or direct you to someone who can help.
 We really are here for you and want the best for everyone in our school community.

 Along with the 'Back to School' link below, you will also find links to information on what parents and carers need to know.

 If anyone has any questions, as always, please don't hesitate to call school or contact us via firstname.lastname@example.org.